aws/aws-iot-device-sdk-swift/Documentation/MQTT5_Userguide.md

     ...
 ```
 ## **Lifecycle Events**
-The MQTT5 client emits a set of events related to state and network status changes.
+The MQTT 5 client emits a set of events related to state and network status changes.

 #### **AttemptingConnect**
 Emitted when the client begins to make a connection attempt.

 #### **ConnectionSuccess**
-Emitted when a connection attempt succeeds based on receipt of an affirmative CONNACK packet from the MQTT broker.
-A ConnectionSuccess event includes the MQTT broker's CONNACK packet, as well as a `NegotiatedSettings` which contains the final values for all variable MQTT session settings (based on protocol defaults, client wishes, and server response) within the `LifecycleConnectionSuccessData`.
+Emitted when a connection attempt succeeds based on receipt of an affirmative `CONNACK` packet from the MQTT broker.
+A ConnectionSuccess event includes the MQTT broker's `CONNACK` packet, as well as a `NegotiatedSettings` which contains the final values for all variable MQTT session settings (based on protocol defaults, client wishes, and server response) within the `LifecycleConnectionSuccessData`.

 #### **ConnectionFailure**
-Emitted when a connection attempt fails at any point between DNS resolution and CONNACK receipt.
+Emitted when a connection attempt fails at any point between DNS resolution and `CONNACK` receipt.
 In addition to an error code, additional data may be present in the event based on the context.
-For example, if the remote endpoint sent a CONNACK with a failing reason code, the CONNACK packet will be included within the `LifecycleConnectionFailureData`.
+For example, if the remote endpoint sent a `CONNACK` with a failing reason code, the `CONNACK` packet will be included within the `LifecycleConnectionFailureData`.

 #### **Disconnect**
 Emitted when the client's network connection is shut down, either by a local action, event, or a remote close or reset.
-Only emitted after a ConnectionSuccess event: a network connection that is shut down during the connecting process manifests as a ConnectionFailure event.
-A Disconnect event will always include an error code.
-If the Disconnect event is due to the receipt of a server-sent DISCONNECT packet, the packet will be included within the `LifecycleDisconnectData`.
+Only emitted after a ConnectionSuccess event, a network connection that's shut down during the connecting process manifests as a `ConnectionFailure` event.
+A disconnect event will always include an error code.
+If the disconnect event is due to the receipt of a server-sent `DISCONNECT` packet, the packet will be included within the `LifecycleDisconnectData`.

 #### **Stopped**
 Emitted once the client has shutdown any associated network connection and entered an idle state where it will no longer attempt to reconnect.
 Only emitted after an invocation of `stop()` on the client.
-A stopped client may always be started again.
+A stopped client can be started again.

 ## **Client Operations**
-There are four basic MQTT operations you can perform with the MQTT5 client.
+There are four basic MQTT operations you can perform with the MQTT 5 client.

 ### Subscribe
-The Subscribe operation takes a description of the SUBSCRIBE packet you wish to send and asynchronously returns the corresponding SUBACK returned by the broker; the operation throws an exception if anything goes wrong before the SUBACK is received.
+The `Subscribe` operation takes a description of the `SUBSCRIBE` packet you wish to send and asynchronously returns the corresponding `SUBACK` returned by the broker.
+The operation throws an exception if anything goes wrong before the `SUBACK` is received.

 ```swift
     let subscribePacket: SubscribePacket = SubscribePacket(topicFilter: "<topic>", qos: <QoS>, payload: <payload>)